- Departments A-H

 The Vibrant Community Fund (VCF) panel is tasked by the City of Charlottesville with reviewing community agency program funding requests to the City with providing ratings recommendations to the Charlottesville City Manager and City Council.
 City staff serve as the grant managers for the Vibrant Community Fund process, including issuing the application, facilitating orientation and trainings, providing technical assistance to applicant agencies, organizing and staffing panel meetings, and preparing a final report.
 City Council makes the ultimate funding decisions.

 The application for the FY24 process is slated to open on Oct.
-1, 2022 and close Nov.
-7, 2022.
-Please contact Hunter Smith at email@example.com if you have any questions.
+5, 2022 and close Nov.
+9, 2022.
+The application can be found here: Zoom Grants application.
+Please contact Hunter Smith at firstname.lastname@example.org if you have any questions.

 The competitive process begins with technical assistance orientation and training for prospective applicants, generally held in early fall.
 Applicants are provided with special instructions, an overview of the process and any specific priority areas identified by the local government.
 Applications are accepted via an online tool.